 A HISTORY OF OUR PARISH & ITS CHURCH

-The web-master, however, takes responsibility for the content of this page.
-He has endeavoured to be accurate but would welcome more detailed information and suggestions.
+Most of the material for the sections from 1914 to 1946 is based upon the booklet researched and written in 1995 by the late Bernard Moulson (Requiéscat in pace).
+The web-master, however, takes responsibility for all the content of this page.
+He has endeavoured to be accurate but welcomes more detailed information and suggestions.

 Introduction: before the Reformation